What does Kun stand for?

 Kun emerges from Zhen, the Thunder

-Zhen symbolizes the primordial seed of a new action, the first step into a new direction.
-With Kun as the subsequent trigram, this pulse strikes unstructured potential: fertile grounds from which anything can grow.
+Zhen, the thunder, symbolizes the germinal seed of a new action, the first step towards a new direction.
+When Kun follows as the subsequent trigram, this impulse encounters unstructured potential: fertile ground from which anything can grow.

-Examples for hexagrams where Kun emerges from Zhen → here.
+Examples of hexagrams where Kun emerges from Zhen can be found → here.

 What does Kun develop into?